BrianPinsard/IOS-PixelFx/README.md

 # IOS-PixelFx
-PixelFx is an IOS app that allows you to apply filters to images, i created this app for the IOS course in my third year at Hogeschool Gent.
+PixelFx is an IOS app that allows you to apply effect filters to images, i created this app for the IOS course in my third year at Hogeschool Gent.

 **Features:**